redfish64/nomiccoin/README.md

 ** If any one can shed some more light onto why Peercoin was programmed this way (as Neucoin inherits from Peercoin), please let me know!!! **

-The information at the bottom of the window gets cut off.
-How do I see all the data?
+<h3>The information at the bottom of the window gets cut off.
+How do I see all the data?</h3>

 The same information displayed at the bottom of the screen can be accessed in the debug console with the command "getmintingstatus".